Flag of the Republic of China: Symbolism

 Meanwhile, because it was formerly used as the flag over all of China, the flag has become a symbol of continuity with the ideals of the Chinese nationalism and Chinese unification movements, and has become a symbol of a connection both historical and current with mainland China.
-In addition, the flag is derived from the seal of the KMT, and the colour of the field of the flag is associated with the KMT party colours.
+In addition, the flag is derived from the seal of the KMT, and the color of the field of the flag is associated with the KMT party colors.

 Some Chinese see the flag as an expression of Chinese nationalism and pride combined with simultaneous disapproval for the current communist regime.
 Additionally, the flag may symbolize identification with, and admiration for the political thoughts of Sun Yat-sen, and his Three Principles of the People.

 One irony is that given the association of the flag with Chinese nationalism in opposition to Taiwan independence, the ROC flag has found an unexpected ally in the People's Republic of China.
 The PRC has criticized Taiwan independence groups for wishing to change or abolish the ROC flag, and has implied that legal steps to do so would bring a strongly negative reaction from the PRC.

 However, the presence of the ROC flag in Taiwan also distinguishes the fact that Taiwan and ROC territorial islands elsewhere fall under jurisdiction of a country separate from that of mainland China, the People's Republic of China (PRC).
 The hoisting of the ROC flag is even advocated by the most extreme Taiwanese independence supporters, such as Taiwan Solidarity Union members when emphasizing the separate and independently governed systems and territories of the Republic of China and the People's Republic of China in mainland China.

 Construction details

-The specific designs of the flag are located in the "Law about the national flag and emblem of the Republic of China."
+The specific designs of the flag are located in the National Emblem and National Flag of the Republic of China Act from 1928.
 The ratio of the flag is 2:3, with most of it being red.
-One-fourth of the flag is blue, which contains the 12 pointed sun.
+The first quarter is blue, which contains the sun surrounded by 12 rays.
+The radius of the white sun is the 1/8 of the width of the canton (totally 1/16 of the width of the flag).
 Each sun ray is 30 degrees, so the total sun rays will make up a complete 360 degree circle.
-Inside the sun, the blue ring is the diameter of the white sun divided by 15.
+The distance between the center of the sun and top of sun ray is the same as the diameter of the sun.
+The sun and 12 rays are divided by a blue ring, its width is 1/15 of the diameter of the white sun.